Activiti/Activiti/emergency-call-center/README.md

 <a name="installing"></a>
 # Installing the Emergency Call Center and Departments App

-Into the `build` folder you can find all the requested libraries, configuration files and Activiti App packages (in ZIP format).
+If you did not build the solution, the first task is to follow the [compiling instructions](#compiling) before continuing.
-Starting from a standard Activiti installation, with `activiti-app` and `activiti-rest` up and running, follow the tasks below to install the Emergency Call Center.
+Once done, starting from a standard Activiti installation with `activiti-app` and `activiti-rest` up and running, follow the tasks below to install the Emergency Call Center example.

 * Stop Activiti Tomcat (or Application Server).

-* Copy the `emergency-call-center-1.0.jar` file into the `<ativiti-app>/WEB-INF/lib` folder.
+* Copy the `emergency-call-center-process-<version>.jar` file from `./emergency-call-center-process/target` into `<ativiti-app>/WEB-INF/lib`.

-* Copy the `emergencyCallCenter.properties` file into a folder of the classpath (for example the `<tomcat>/lib`).
+* Copy the `./script/emergencyCallCenter.properties` file into a folder of the classpath (for example the `<tomcat>/lib`).

-* From a terminal, move on the build folder and execute `./run_departments.sh`.
+* From a terminal, move on the `script` folder and execute `./run_departments.sh`.

 * Start Activiti again.

 * Access to the the `Kickstart App` | `App` and click on `Import App`.
 A modal window will ask you to point on a ZIP file containing the App package to import.
-Select the `Emergency Call Center.zip` from the `build` folder.
+Select the `Emergency Call Center.zip` from the `./emergency-call-center-process/app` folder.

 * Once in the Emergency Call Center and Departments App, don't forget to click on the `Publish` button to make it available.